turingschool/frontend-mod-1-prework/section4/reflection.md

 1. How different did your workflow feel this week, considering we asked you to follow the Pomodoro technique?

 I have to admit: I've been practicing the Pomodoro technique for a couple of months now.
-I feel like it has changed my expectations for what I can accomplish in a day, and has impacted how I "chunk" my work.
-I adjusted the suggested time.
-(25 minutes) to 35 minutes, as I found myself continually sneaking in "a few more things" which would turn into more and more work and fewer breaks.
+It has changed my expectations for what I can accomplish in a day, and has impacted how I "chunk" my work.
+I adjusted the suggested time from 25 minutes to 35 minutes, as I found myself continually sneaking in "a few more things" which would turn into more and more work and fewer breaks.
 I'm both more productive and realistic about my workflow.

 2. Regarding the work you did around setting intentions in Step 1 of the Pomodoro technique - how did that go?
 Were you surprised by anything (did you find yourself way more focused than you realized, more distracted that you thought you'd be, estimating times accurately or totally off, etc)?